MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 > [!div class="mx-imgBorder"]
 > ![Query folder permissions dialog](_img/permissions/query-folder-permissions-vsts.png)

-Consider granting the Contribute permissions to users or groups that require the abilityto create and share work item queries for the project.
+Consider granting the Contribute permissions to users or groups that require the ability to create and share work item queries for the project.
 To learn more, see [Set permissions on queries](../../boards/queries/set-query-permissions.md).

 > To create query charts [you need Basic access](change-access-levels.md).